Gm4ch/Gm4ch/README.md

 # Hey!
 I'm Gma4ch

-### I'm a student and an aspiring program and like writing programs for myself and for school assigments when I can find the time.
+### I'm a student and a programer and like writing programs for myself and for school assigments when I can find the time.
 #### Hobbies:
 - 3D printing
 - :computer: Building PCs